Sun to Earth, with All-Wheel Drive

 Three Trim Levels

-For the 2023 model year, the well-equipped entry-level Solterra Premium is priced at $44,995 MSRP before incentives – all Solterras qualify for the $7,500 federal tax credit, which can be combined with various state and local incentives, which can further reduce the price.
+For the 2023 model year, the well-equipped entry-level Solterra Premium is priced at $44,995 MSRP before incentives and rebates.

 With the smallest wheels and no roof rails, the Premium is also the longest-range Solterra trim, with an EPA-estimated range of 228 miles.
 It offers Subaru’s EyeSight driver assist technologies, blind spot monitoring, an 8-inch multimedia system with wireless CarPlay and Android Auto, cloud-based navigation, 18-inch wheels, and heated front seats.